GeorgePaps/GenArt/README.md

 ## Autumn Project

 In the Autumn project I will be creating a piece every week of autumn starting at 06/09/2021.
 This project has mostly learning purposes.
-The for the projects after week 3 is not publicly available.
+The code for most of the projects after week 3 is not publicly available.

 ### First Piece Week 1 - 06/09/2021 - 12/09/2021